Executive Branch Reform Act of 1986: Cabinet area

 The Act called for the creation of a Cabinet with no more than fifteen "Cabinet Areas".
 Each of these Cabinet Areas are to consist the state agencies with similar administrative or program objectives.
-Though composed of state agencies, it is important to note that these Cabinet Areas are not agencies themselves and do not exercise the executive power of the State.
+Though composed of state agencies, these Cabinet Areas are not agencies themselves and do not exercise the executive power of the State.
 They only exist to better serve the Governor in crafting policy and information gathering.
 For example, the Oklahoma Department of Transportation and the Oklahoma Turnpike Authority are organized in the Transportation Cabinet Area.

 Originally, the Act only mandated the creation of one Cabinet Area: one concerned with veterans affairs.
 It has since been amended to mandate the creation of a new Cabinet Area concerned with information technology.
 Other than those two Cabinet Areas, the Governor is free to create such other Cabinet Areas, with such program objects, as he may deem necessary.